-While it’s on the trailer, be sure to keep it covered with your typical cover that you use in the off-season.
+While it’s on the trailer, be sure to keep it covered with the typical cover that you use in the off-season.
 It’ll help shield it from road debris, wind, and rain.

 Most trailers should come with a pull-down ramp, but you want to make sure it’s big enough for what you need and that it sits low enough to the ground and not at such a sharp angle that it’s difficult to drive the bike up onto the trailer.
 A gradual slope is best that’s wide enough to hold your bike and support its weight as you drive it up.